-The ISA will provide a site wide consistent approach to the delivery of infrastructure projects by engaging with a wide range of infrastructure capabilities and knowledge of the latest industry techniques.
+The ISA provides a site wide consistent approach to the delivery of infrastructure projects by engaging with a wide range of infrastructure capabilities and knowledge of the latest industry techniques.
 Through working in close partnership with the customer, the delivery partners will provide a programme management and project delivery service for all infrastructure assets.
 This includes:

-Steam generation and onsite distribution
+- Steam generation and onsite distribution

-Electricity generation and onsite distribution
+- Electricity generation and onsite distribution

-Water supply to site and onsite distribution
+- Water supply to site and onsite distribution

-Compressed air generation and distribution
+- Compressed air generation and distribution

-Civil infrastructure supporting pipes and cables
+- Civil infrastructure supporting pipes and cables

-Drainage network and sewerage treatment plant
+- Drainage network and sewerage treatment plant

-Roads, bridges and car parks
+- Roads, bridges and car parks

-General building facilities such as canteens and laundry.
+- General building facilities such as canteens and laundry.

 The joint venture team will define, manage, construct, commission and hand over a range of projects set out in the ISA Works Programme.